logzly. Spartan Trailblazer

 • Agility – quick footwork helps you dodge low‑crawl sections and keep momentum.

-Most racers train like they’re preparing for a longer event, piling on long runs and steady‑state cardio.
+Most racers train like they’re preparing for a longer event, such as the 4‑week Spartan race prep plan, piling on long runs and steady‑state cardio.
 That builds a solid base, but it won’t give you the burst you need for a sprint.
 The plan below flips the script: short, intense sessions mixed with just enough recovery to keep you fresh.

 Your 6‑Week Sprint Blueprint